Peak Climbing in Nepal

 - Accommodation: 4 night’s hotel in Kathmandu, 2 night hotel in Pokhara and 16 nights lodges/Tent during trekking

-- Food: Full board on teahouse/Camping [/lieakfast, lunch and dinner] during the trekking and 6 /lieakfasts and one farewell Dinner in Kathmandu.
+- Food: Full board on teahouse/camping [Breakfast, lunch and dinner] during the trekking and 6 breakfasts in city.

 - Company & Government’s service charge: All applicable Government taxes & official service charges.
 And Crew’s, daily wages/salary, food, equipment, air and road-head transportation